kouk/homebrew-tme/README.md

 On Mac [launchd][launchd](8) is used to manage services, which is essentially a replacement for `init.d` scripts on Linux.
 However, since we usually run TME on Mac for development/demonstration purposes only, there is no need to launch TME daemons everytime.
-Instead, the formula will provide easy command line scripts to initiate/terminate TME environment.
+Instead, these formulae will provide easy commands to initiate/terminate TME environment.

 [brew]: http://mxcl.github.com/homebrew/